yjmantilla/sovabids/docs/sovabids_and_bidscoin.md

 2021-06-21 15:46:14 - INFO | Importing plugin: 'y:\code\bidscoin\bidscoin\plugins\dcm2niix2bids.py'
 ```

-After some time you will see the BIDSeditor GUI of BIDSCOIN starting:
+If ``noedit = False`` then after some time you will see the BIDSeditor GUI of BIDSCOIN starting, otherwise the GUI will be skipped.

+If the GUI is not skipped then you will see:

 ![](2021-06-21-15-50-02.png)

 Press ok

-You can clik on edit to see how the details of the mapping at an individual level
+You can click on edit to see how the details of the mapping at an individual level

 ![](2021-06-21-15-52-28.png)